navcoin/NavHub/content/news/2018-11-16-the-navcoin-community-fund-is-live.md

 ### Viewing Proposals

 You can view proposals once they've been submitted to the blockchain using the [NavCommunity website](https://communityfund.nav.community/) - which is a discussion forum for NavCoin stakers.
 It connects to the blockchain explorer in order to prove you are a staker, which then enables your account to participate in the discussions.
+The platform can be used under a pseudonymous name (and there's no email sign up), so stakers don't need to worry about revealing any identifiable information.

 The other alternative to viewing proposals is the [NavExplorer website](https://www.navexplorer.com/community-fund/proposals/pending).